yardsale8/stat489_book/_sources/AssociativeDataStructures_DictionariesAndSets/Sets.txt

     [attr for attr in dir(unique_words_zen) if not attr.startswith('__')]

-The ``intersection`` method of a set can be used to contruct another set that contains all elements the two sets have in common.
+The ``intersection`` method of a set can be used to construct another set that contains all elements the two sets have in common.
 The ``union`` method can be used to create the set of words that are one or both original sets.